Xiphera/random_number_assessment/README.md

 There are several other widely used assessment suites like NIST STS (SP800-22), NIST SP800-90B, Dieharder, FIPS, AIS-31 and others.
 These can be used to verify that TRNG complies with standards but are not encouraged otherwise.

+Installation guides are provided here that are encouraged, however there is also `install.sh` which does the job, but does not have any guarantee that it will work.
+All installation are done from this folder and it presumed that there is random file located at `../random/xip8001b.bin`.
+This is the default location where the  [Xiphera's TRNG AWS](https://www.xilinx.com/products/acceleration-solutions/true-random-number-generator.html "Xiphera AWS implementation guide website") evaluation platform extracts the random binary data file.

 ### PractRand

 One of the most thorough statistical test suites, is PractRand (Practically Random), a C++ library of also providing statistical tests for any types of RNGs.